pkonneker/dynamoose/docs/_docs/model.md

 **$ADD**

-Adds one or more number or set type attributes to the item.
+Adds one or more attributes to the item.
+These attributes must be of the number or set type.
 If the attribute already exists it will be manipulated instead.
 If it's a number the provided value will be added mathematically to the existing value.
 If the attribute is a set, the provided value is appended to the set.
+In general $PUT should be preferred to $ADD.

 ```js
 Dog.update({ownerId: 4, name: 'Odie'}, {$ADD: {age: 1}}, function (err) {